 Name

 Knowledge Model ID

-Knowledge Model ID can contain alphanumeric characters a cannot start or end with a dash. nd dashes but
+Knowledge Model ID can contain alphanumeric characters and dashes b cannot start or end with a dash.

+New version

-New version Suggestions: 1.0.0 0.1.0 0.0.1
+Suggestions: 1.0.0 0.1.0 0.0.1

 The version number is in format X.Y.Z.
-Increasing number Z some fixes, number Y minor changes, and number X indichange. -
+Increasing number Z indicates on some fixes, number Y minor changes, and number X indicates a maj change.

 Based on

-You can create a new Knowledge Model based on the existing from scratch. ng one or start
+You can create a new Knowledge Model based on the existing one or sta from scratch.

-Cancel Create
+Cancel